Adapting Large Language Models to Domains via Reading Comprehension: Domain-specific Tasks Evaluation

 \textbf{Prompting.} In prompting evaluation, each task corresponds to multiple prompt templates and we randomly sample one of them for each data example, to mitigate result variance caused by template sensitivity.
 Prompt template examples are presented in Table~\ref{tab:prompt-template}.
 Following~\citet{GPT-3}, we classify tasks into two question types to get model predictions: 1) For multiple-choice questions, we compare the per-token likelihood of each option to determine the model prediction; 2) For text completion questions, we employ greedy search to get the free-form answer.

 Our prompting settings in the finance domain follow BloombergGPT~\citep{BloombergGPT}, with the exception that we use multiple templates to address template sensitivity.
 The prompt templates for law domain are based on \citet{lexglue-chatgpt}.
 The UNFAIR-ToS~\citep{UNFAIR-ToS} task is a multi-label classification task.
-To get model predictions for this task, we categorize it as a multiple-choice question.
-The accuracy of an individual data example is considered true if the model prediction (i.e., the option with the highest per-token likelihood) belongs to the label(s) set.
+To get model predictions for this task, we categorize it as a multiple-choice question, and the accuracy of an individual data example is considered true if the model prediction (i.e., the option with the highest per-token likelihood) belongs to the label(s) set.
 In the biomedicine domain, some classification tasks, including MQP~\citep{MQP}, RCT~\citep{RCT}, and ChemProt~\citep{ChemProt}, are too challenging for the model, thus we conduct few-shot prompting and maintain the number of demonstrations the same in each class.

-\textbf{Fine-tuning.} In fine-tuning, we utilize a fixed prompt template (the one displayed in Table~\ref{tab:prompt-template}) for each task to convert input-output into question-answering pairs.
-The model is then trained on these pairs for one epoch with the warm-up step as 0, and we compute the loss only on the tokens of the output answer of each training example~\citep{Orca}.
+\textbf{Fine-tuning.} In fine-tuning, we utilize a fixed prompt template (the one displayed in Table~\ref{tab:prompt-template}) for each task to convert data input-output into question-answering pairs.
+The model is then trained on these pairs for one epoch with the warm-up step as 0.
 All other training settings are the same with domain-adaptive pre-training.
 Fine-tuning evaluation is similar to prompting evaluation, but with two differences to align with the fine-tuning training stage: no demonstration is presented before the prompt input, and the prompt template is the same with the one used in the training stage.